Shakespeare in the Classroom

 Shakespeare Off the Cuff is an introduction to the world of improvisational acting.

-This program introduces elementary aged students to the world of William Shakespeare in a fun, interactive way!
+An introduction to the world of William Shakespeare in a fun, interactive way!

 Sonnet ShakeUP is a writing workshop offered to prepare students for participation in the Festival's annual sonnet contest.